Navigating the Global Supply Chain of Cerium for Technology Industries

 The cerium supply chain faces several significant challenges that could impact its stability and sustainability.
 One of the primary concerns is the geopolitical risk associated with China’s dominance.
 The concentration of cerium production in a single country poses a risk of supply disruptions due to political tensions, trade disputes, or export restrictions.
 This vulnerability was highlighted in 2010 when China temporarily restricted rare earth exports, causing global prices to spike and prompting other countries to seek alternative sources.

-READ: What is holmium found in
+READ: What is the density of holmium

 Environmental and social issues also pose a challenge to the cerium supply chain.
 The mining and processing of cerium can have severe environmental impacts, including the generation of radioactive waste and the use of hazardous chemicals.
 There is increasing pressure from governments, environmental organizations, and consumers for the rare earth industry to adopt more sustainable and responsible practices.
 Additionally, the social impact of cerium mining, including labor conditions and community displacement, is a growing concern.